isomerpages/enterprisesg-switch/_flagship/Partner Events/Tech JAM 2022.md

 ---
 ![Tech Jam 2022 at SWITCH](/images/Tech%20Jam.png)
 # About
-Set to be the tech-career event of the year, we’re bringing together tech talents and global tech firms to help you kickstart your career in the space.
+Set to be the tech-career event of the year, Tech Jam has brought together tech talents and global tech firms to help kickstart your career in the space.

 Tech Jam 2022 had an exciting lineup of workshops, panel discussions, and fireside chats with leading experts in the ecosystem.
 There were also be plenty of opportunities to chat and network with like-minded peers throughout the day.